Keerthana-nsk/Agrimate/README.md

 ➢ Real-Time Guidance: The platform will provide ongoing advice on crop care, pest control, and seasonal planting tips, using real-time weather data and trends.

-This is my personal portfolio website showcasing my skills, projects, and experience.
-It is designed to be responsive, interactive, and professional, making it easier for visitors to explore my work and get in touch with me.